 Everyone gets déjà vu.
 But sometimes it’s intense.
 You don’t just feel like you’ve been there before.
 You feel like you already know what’s about to happen next.

 The same conversations.
 The same timing.
 The same sequence of events playing out again.
+You’re talking to someone and already know what they will say next.
 It can feel like someone reused yesterday’s script and hoped you wouldn’t notice.

 It stays in your head because life starts feeling copy-pasted instead of something you’re actively part of.